Today's Best Movies.

 This includes items as seemingly innocent as sparklers and "snap-its".
 For the safety of all, this is considered a zero-tolerance issue here.

 - Pets must be under your direct control and responsibility at all times.
 They must be on leash when not secured in your vehicle, and we ask that you clean up after them.
-Animals are not allowed in the snack bar, restrooms or playground areas, legitimate service animals excepted.
+Animals are not allowed in the snack bar, restrooms or playground areas, legitimate service dogs excepted.

 Other distracting lights on, in and around your vehicle, including strobes, neons, blinking/flashing novelties, video displays and TV sets must also be turned off.